Contact us

 He maintained a grim, unforgiving lifestyle, surviving only on dry bread and dates.
 He was reputed to wear heavy iron chains on his wrists and ankles, as a self-imposed penance for his worldly sins.

-As the legend would have it, when a Lombard drew back his arm, raising his sword to dispense justice upon poor Hospitius, the Lombard’s arm remained frozen in place, as if by divine intervention.
-The Lombard and his comrades dropped their weapons, begging God for his forgiveness.
+According to legend, when a Lombard drew back his arm, raising his sword to dispense justice upon poor Hospitius, the Lombard’s arm remained frozen in place, as if by divine intervention.
+The Lombard and his comrades dropped their weapons, begging God for forgiveness.
 Some converted to Christianity, some fled back to Italy, while some apparently died on the spot !

-Hospitius, renowned for his preaching and his miraculous healing powers, was anointed as a saint after his death in the year 580 AD.
+Hospitius, renowned for his preaching and his miraculous healing powers, was canonized after his death in the year 580 AD.
 He was buried in Nice, where a variety of relics (including some of his bones) can be viewed at the Cathedral and other churches in the region.
-The picturesque St. Hospitius church and cemetery remain at the tip of the peninsula, where St. Hospitius would have lived.
+The picturesque St. Hospitius church and cemetery remain at the tip of the peninsula, where St. Hospitius apparently lived.

 The management of the “Brise Marine” hotel welcomes visitors with this nod to the ancient origins of southeastern France and the unique charm of the Mediterranean peninsula.

-This small paradise – a small strip of land connected to the French mainland by an isthmus only 350 meters wide – boasts captivating natural beauty.
+This small paradise – a small strip of land connected to the French mainland by an isthmus only 350 metres wide – boasts captivating natural beauty.

 For centuries, it was enclosed by rocks and sea, isolated from the world – then suddenly, everything changed.
 The age of progress arrived.
 Roads, railways, and an influx of work and money led to the development of this once almost deserted peninsula, while preserving its natural appeal.

-The name Saint-Jean-Cap-Ferrat refers to Saint John the Evangelist, patron of the commune, and the Latin “férus”, meaning “wild” or “uncultivated.”
+The name Saint-Jean-Cap-Ferrat refers to Saint John the Evangelist, patron of the community, and the Latin “férus”, meaning “wild” or “uncultivated.”

 The area of Saint-Jean-Cap-Ferrat extends over approximately 250 hectares, with 764 inhabitants per square kilometre.
-More than 500 of the most luxurious villas are nestled discretely between its greenery today, allowing their occupants full relaxation without disturbance by the media.
+More than 500 of the most luxurious villas are nestled discretely within its verdant setting today, allowing their occupants full relaxation without disturbance by the media.

 The peninsula represents one of the most eclectic locations on the Côte d’Azur.
 For many, it is a much-needed break from the concrete of urban hotspots, and that’s why a diverse range of personalities past and present have made this region their home away from home, or even their permanent residence: it offers a feeling of peace and harmony.